Grow visibly thicker, fuller hair

 Applying a small amount of minoxidil to your skin as a patch test before going all-in is a good way to check whether you’ll experience an adverse reaction.

 So, you’ve decided to try using minoxidil for beard enhancement.
 Great!
-We offer minoxidil foam and minoxidil solution for hair loss.
+But how exactly do you use minoxidil for your beard?

 Try the following: